Speaking Spanish In Central America (Or How Not To Be A Typical Gringo)

 by James Dyde

-Unless you’re in Belize or elsewhere on the Caribbean coast of Central America, chances are you will hear a lot of Spanish.
+Unless you’re in Belize or elsewhere on the Caribbean coast of Central America, chances are you’ll hear a lot of Spanish.

 Actually, even in Belize, more people are speaking español nowadays.
-And most Caribbean communities elsewhere are bilingual, or even trilingual.
+And Caribbean communities elsewhere are pretty much bilingual, or even trilingual.

 The point is, even in those places, speaking Spanish helps you become part of your community.
 It ensures people will show you more respect once you’re in Central America.

 Respect is a significant feature of Latino life.
 If you’re respected as something more than some gringo tourist you’ll get along better in this part of the world.

 Respect also works both ways.
 You do want to pay your new home the courtesy of having a basic conversation with any person in it, right?

 I’ve been in Costa Rica now since 2000.
 My foreign language skills were zero when I arrived.
 At school I had done basic French and German – I hated both classes – and I had no Spanish whatsoever.

 Now many years later, I’m…. well, not fluent (fluency requires the ability to think and dream in the language and to speak without thinking about it and without translating everything you’re trying to say back into your mother tongue – At least that’s MY definition of fluency)… but I can chat in Spanish about pretty much anything with pretty much anyone.
 And that’s enough to open doors and make life easier.

 Well, one thing this article isn’t is A Quick Guide To Conquering Spanish Like A Boss.
 It isn’t a guarantee that if you read this article and do this, this, and this, you’ll be up there singing old Marco Antonio Solis songs at your local karaoke bar within the next two months better than the man himself.